We may earn affiliate commissions for the recommended products. Learn more.

 VPN diagram

-In short, a VPN is an intermediary between you and your ISP (Internet Service Provider).
+In short, a VPN is an intermediary between you and your ISP (internet service provider).
 It lets you connect to a remote server to change your location and gain a different IP address.
-Additionally, your traffic is encrypted using AES-256 ciphers, rendering it unreadable and impenetrable to outsiders, such as your ISP and Wi-Fi network admins.
+Additionally, your traffic is encrypted using AES-256 or XChaCha20 ciphers, rendering it unreadable and impenetrable to outsiders, such as your ISP and Wi-Fi network admins.

-VPNs are configured using specialized apps compatible with computers, mobile phones, routers, Android TVs, browsers, and more.
+VPNs are configured using specialized apps compatible with computers, mobile phones, routers, smart TVs, browsers, and more.
 That means you can use them to protect your entire household against various threats.

 What is Tor?

 Tor (previously an acronym for “The Onion Router”) can refer to a few things.
 Firstly, there’s the Tor browser, the gateway to the dark web.
-Then there’s the Tor Network, which is the array of servers (typically called nodes or relays) that volunteers contribute.
+Then there’s the Tor network, which is the array of servers (typically called nodes or relays) that volunteers contribute.
+The image below shows how these two components work together to secure users.

 How Tor Network works

-Briefly put, launching the Tor Browser connects you to a handful of nodes (at least three) from the Tor Network.
+Briefly put, launching the Tor browser connects you to a handful of nodes (at least three) from the Tor network.
 Each hop between the relays is encrypted for maximum security.
 Meanwhile, the minimum of three relays means tracing your path is impossible, even if someone finds out the entry or exit IP address.
-However, the excess number of jumps and encryption leads to ultra-slow connection speeds.
+However, the excess number of jumps and encryption lead to ultra-slow connection speeds.

 Tor vs VPN comparison